|

 ||

 CHOOSING THE RIGHT BINOCULARS .
 Birds tend to keep their distance, so binoculars are essential for any birder who’d like to get a closer look.
 However, with so many shapes, sizes and designs, choosing the right binoculars for your birding needs can be a challenge.
 Hopefully this little article will help demystify the task.
 Binoculars are typically described by a couple of numbers like 8x21 or 10x50 – but what do these numbers mean?
 Well, the first number is the binoculars’ magnification.
 For instance, ‘8x’ means the binoculars will make things look 8 times as large as the unaided human eye.
 The second number refers to the size of the objective lens.
 For instance, ‘21’ means the objective lens has a diameter of 21mm.
 The larger the objective lens, the more light that is captured by the binoculars.
-The combination of 'objective lens' size and 'magnification' will determine how bright an image will look through the binoculars.
-For birding, you should choose binoculars which have an objective lens size that is at least four times as big as the magnification (but no more than 7 times).
-For instance, if you want '8x' magnification, you should buy binoculars that are somewhere between 8x32 and 8x56.
 Other important factors to consider are: Magnification: Best for birding is 7x, 8x, or 10x.
 The 10x will obviously get you a little closer, but lower magnifications are steadier and their inherently wider field of view will make it easier to spot birds.
 Avoid zoom binoculars.
 Lens coating: You'll want "multi-coated" lenses or "fully multi-coated" lenses.
 Avoid binoculars which only have "fully coated" lenses.
 Focus type: You'll want centre focus, and the focus should be fluid and easy to use.
 The focus wheel should go from 'close-up' to 'infinity' within one full rotation or less.
 Avoid "no-focus" binoculars, and avoid those that have individual focus eyepieces.
 Weight: To avoid fatigue, get a pair that is less than 30oz (that is, less than 850 grams).
 Prism type: I would recommend the less expensive 'tried and true' porro prism system, but any system that fits your budget will do.
 So, to sum up, you'll want binoculars that give you the best combination of power, brightness, and field of view.
 You'll want fast focus and you'll also want to be able to see close up.
 They should have centre focus with multi-coated lenses.
 They should feel comfortable in your hands and be as light weight as possible.
 I recommend going to a store where you can try out several binoculars that match your specifications and pick the ones that perform well, feel right, and fit your budget. |

 What's New at www.birdingandmore.com A new location has been added